-Incident reports involving student behavior are forwarded to the Office of the Dean of Student Services for review and potential judicial/disciplinary action.
-Supplemental information developed during an investigation relevant to the judicial process is also forwarded to the Assistant Dean of Student Services.
+Incident reports involving student behavior are forwarded to the Dean of Student Affairs for review and potential judicial/disciplinary action.
+Supplemental information developed during an investigation relevant to the judicial process is also forwarded to the Dean of Student Affairs.

-To report incidents at off site locations, law enforcement services can be contacted at the following:
+To report incidents at offsite locations, law enforcement services can be contacted at the following: